adsp-polito/2025-P10-Ball-Player-Tracking-Padel/README.md

         └── Checkpoint1.pdf
         └── Checkpoint2.pdf
         └── Checkpoint3.pdf
+        └── Exam_slide.pdf                          # slide used to present the project at the exam └── heatmap.png                             # images used in the readme
+        └── pipeline.png
     ├── predictions/                                # Model prediction outputs (JSON) └── predictionsF.json                       # prediction of the female match
         └── predictionsM.json                       # prediction of the male match